Gyungbu/EgGutPro/README.md

 And the file `EGgutPro_mrs_hist.png` will be created or modified in the `./EgGutPro/output/` folder.

-# EGgutPro_percentile_rank : Calculate the index and percentile ranks of gut microbiome.
+# EGgutPro_percentile_rank : Calculate the index and percentile ranks of human - gut microbiome.
 ## How to use

 ### 1. Prepare Input data